 You are hereRobin Freeman

-I'm currently a 2020 Science research fellow at CoMPLEX (the Centre for Mathematics and Physics in the Life Sciences and Experimental Biology) at UCL.
-I'm also a postdoctral researcher in Computational Ecology at Microsoft Research Cambridge and a research associate with the Animal Behaviour group at Oxford University.
+I'm currently a 2020 Science research fellow at CoMPLEX (the Centre for Mathematics and Physics in the Life Sciences and Experimental Biology) at UCL and Head of the Indicators and Assessments Unit at the Zoological Society of London.
+I also work closely with the Computational Ecology group at Microsoft Research Cambridge and am a research associate with the Animal Behaviour group at Oxford University.

 I am particularly interested in topics at the interface between behaviour, ecology and computation with a focus on the application of computational techniques to analysing animal behaviour.
 From systems to autonomously record the behaviour of animals in the wild (see Autonomous Monitoring of Vulnerable Habitats), to novel tracking devices (see The Mataki Project), to the development and application of machine learning techniques to analyse these data.